SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/users-in-other-tenants.md

 * activated for all subtenants by default,
 * deactivated for all subtenants, but explicitly be enabled by a user for their tenant.

-This is configured globally in the *Management tenant*, see [Administration > Changing setting > Configuration settings](/users-guide/administration/#config-platform).
+This is configured globally in the *Management tenant*, see [Administration > Platform configuration settings > Support user](/users-guide/administration/#config-support-users).

 If activated globally, the support user can log in to all allowed subtenants as any user without restriction.